Sort on Published Date;

 A rich discovery for the Granite Gold Mining Co. and for Lessees Ben Prentice and W. H. Gildea, has been made at the 800-ft. level of the Gold Coin shaft on the Dorothy vein.

-graphic for visual presentation of text The Dorothy lode, a distinct sheeted zone in the granite, lies parallel to and west of the main Coin vein.
+The Dorothy lode, a distinct sheeted zone in the granite, lies parallel to and west of the main Coin vein.
 It was first exposed in the level below, lies next to a narrow phonolite dike and at the contact high values obtain.

 Internet Source Text Link(s) {Found/Seen/Known]: